 Experience the coastal regions' seafood specialties and the heartier fare of the inland areas.
 Explore traditional markets, meet passionate local producers, and participate in hands-on cooking classes.
 This epicurean adventure offers an authentic taste of Croatia, capturing the essence of its culinary heritage.

-- 10 overnights - breakfast incl.: Zagreb, Pula, Split, Korčula, Dubrovnik
+- Accommodation: Enjoy 10 overnights with breakfast in opulent 5 and 4-star hotels in Zagreb, Pula, Split, Korčula, and Dubrovnik.

-- Entrance tickets: Plitvice Lakes, Šibenik and Trogir Chatedral, The Walls of Dubrovnik, Walls of Ston
+- Entrance Tickets: Delight in access to captivating sites, including Plitvice Lakes, Šibenik and Trogir Cathedrals, the Walls of Dubrovnik, and the Walls of Ston.

-- Sightseeing: Zagreb, Hum, Motovun, Rovinj, Plitvice Lakes, Split, Šibenik, Trogir, Ston, Cavtat, Dubrovnik.
-Pula, Korčula
+- Sightseeing: Immerse yourself in the beauty of Zagreb, Hum, Motovun, Rovinj, Plitvice Lakes, Split, Šibenik, Trogir, Ston, Cavtat, Dubrovnik, Pula, and Korčula.

 Day 1 ZAGREB (Croatia) - Arrival